 AngularJS provides reusable components.

-On top of everything, AngularJS applications can run on all major browsers and smart phones including Android and iOS based phones/tablets.
+On the top of everything, AngularJS applications can run on all major browsers and smart phones, including Android and iOS based phones/tablets.

 Disadvantages of AngularJS

-The AngularJS framework can be divided into following three major parts −
+The AngularJS framework can be divided into three major parts −

 ng-app − This directive defines and links an AngularJS application to HTML.